 With exciting developments in technology, Council needs to be agile and embrace smart solutions to ensure we continue to capitalise on opportunities in the future.
-Council will continue to invite our community to be part of the conversation to ensure that the Gilgandra Region is a positive place to the conversation.
+Council will continue to invite our community to be part of the conversation to ensure that the Gilgandra Region is a positive place to Live, Enjoy and Grow.